johnnymugs/self-talk/one/01_slide.md

 - Terrible JavaScript programmer

 !SLIDE
-I'm kidding a little about being a terrible JavaScript programmer, but someties I'm really blown away by JavaScript.
+I'm kidding a little about being a terrible JavaScript programmer, but sometimes I'm really blown away by JavaScript.
 I'm really excited to be giving this presentation here in Beijing.
 I started programming JavaScript back in 1998 or 1999.
 Back then, JavaScript was this little thing you would use to make a menu pop up or annoyingly move parts of the DOM around.